ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 	* liver may be grossly black in appearance.
 	* pigment is thought to be derived from epinephrine metabolites that are not excreted normally.
 	* pigment may disappear during bouts of viral hepatitis, only to reaccumulate slowly after recovery.
+* BSP test
+	* Bromsulphalein a synthetic dye formerly used in a test of liver function.
+	* In this test, the rate of disappearance of BSP from plasma was determined following bolus IV administration.
+	* BSP is conjugated with glutathione in the hepatocyte; the resulting conjugate is normally excreted rapidly into the bile canaliculus.
+	* Patients with DJS exhibit characteristic rises in plasma concentrations at 90 min after injection, due to ***reflux of conjugated BSP*** into the circulation from the hepatocyte.
+	* IGC which is taken up but not metabolised dont show reflux
+	* reduction in the time to maximum plasma concentration (tmax) for biliary excretion.
+	* Bile acid disposition, including hepatocellular uptake and biliary excretion, is normal
+### Rotors
+* benign
+* AR
+* similar to Dubin-Johnson
+* rarer
+* no pigment in liver so normal appearance